kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 As a built-in type, `ValidatingAdmissionPolicy` follows Kubernetes API guidelines.

-#### Configuration CRD Versioning
+#### Parameter CRD Versioning

-A configuration CFD may offer a new version using the existing CRD schema versioning and version conversion support.
+A parameter CFD may offer a new version using the existing CRD schema versioning and version conversion support.
 The policy definition can then migrate from reading the old version to the new version.